sams96/sams96.github.io/_drafts/portfolio-ii.md

 This set of images begins where the [last portfolio](/portfolio-i) leaves off and primarily shows my travels during the summer of 2017, with the last image being the only one outside of that.
+I have again chosen to stick to black and white images taken with my Hasselblad for consistency, and because it's what I primary set-up.
+I am planning on doing one of these with the colour photos that I've taken since I started shooting square.
 <!--break-->

 <i class="caption">Untitled</i>